All flight path maps/Buenos Aires to Santiago

 Aconcagua at 6,961 m rises above most cloud layers.
 Even in overcast conditions the summit usually sticks out above the weather.
 The lower Andean peaks can vanish in cloud, but you'll rarely lose Aconcagua entirely.

-What is the best side of plane for Buenos Aires to Santiago?
+What is the best side for Buenos Aires to Santiago?